sandlerben/wikiracer/README.md

 ## Race

-The `wikiracer/race` encapsulates the Wikipedia exploring logic; it is the most interesting part of the application.
+The `wikiracer/race` package encapsulates the Wikipedia exploring logic; it is the most interesting part of the application.

 A `race.Racer` encapsulates all the state needed for one race, including: